plone/documentation/develop/addons/components/genericsetup.rst

         """

         # We check from our GenericSetup context whether we are running
-        # add-on installation for your product or any other proudct
+        # add-on installation for your package or any other
-        if context.readDataFile('your.package.marker.txt') is None:
+        if context.readDataFile('your.addonpackage.marker.txt') is None:
             # Not your add-on
             return